asvesj/powerflex-csi/README.md

 <br> g.	'csi-vxflex-install.yml'
 <br>   - make sure you change all 'jono' references to your username
 <br>   - change the directory name as well
-<br>   - when modifying 'secret.yaml' you need to change the username and password to base64 <br>To do that run this command: echo -n USERNAME | base64 and echo -n PASSWORD | base64 and replace the output
+<br>   - when modifying 'secret.yaml' you need to change the username and password to base64.
+To do that run this command: echo -n USERNAME | base64 and echo -n PASSWORD | base64 and replace the output
 <br>   - under the 'myvalues.yaml' setion replace the existing PowerFlex parameters with your PowerFlex system, eg. MDM IPs, storage pool name, etc <br>

 5. Zip all the files under the /demo/ directory named demo.zip